maban/bookmarks/README.md

 This will be a tool to create and host your own bookmarks, built in Jekyll.

 An example of a site using this is http://styleguides.io

+## To do:
+- Add tag support
+- Add category support
+- Create a bookmarklet to add via GitHub